Features

 Network And Reachability

-• choosing between --network auto, tailscale, or public;
+• choosing between --network auto, --network tailscale, or --network public;

-• debugging "Crabbox can SSH but my browser can't reach the desktop";
+• debugging "Crabbox can SSH but my browser cannot reach the desktop";

-• changing how Crabbox falls back between the public IP and the tailnet IP;
+• between the public address and the tailnet address;

-• adjusting SSH port fallbacks for restrictive operator networks.
+• tuning SSH port fallbacks for restrictive operator networks.

-A Crabbox lease can be reachable through more than one network plane.
-Brokered Linux leases can join a Tailscale tailnet, brokered AWS/Azure Windows and EC2 Mac leases stay public, and static SSH targets can be on either depending on how the operator configured them.
-The CLI picks one plane per command and prints which it picked.
+A Crabbox lease can be reachable on more than one network plane.
+A managed Linux lease created with --tailscale joins a Tailscale tailnet and also keeps its public address; AWS/Azure Windows and EC2 Mac leases stay public-only; static SSH targets are reachable however the operator configured the host.
+Each command picks one plane and prints which one it used.

---network auto prefer tailnet when reachable, otherwise fall back to public
+auto prefer the tailnet when it is reachable, otherwise fall back to public

 tailscale is the strict mode.
-Use it when you specifically want to verify tailnet reachability or when the public IP is firewalled to a CI runner that your local box cannot reach.
+Use it to verify tailnet reachability, or when the public address is firewalled to a CI runner your local machine cannot reach.

 public is the escape hatch.
-Use it when the tailnet metadata is stale, when you are debugging public-network issues, or when the client cannot reach the tailnet for unrelated reasons.
+Use it when tailnet metadata is stale, when you are debugging public-network behavior, or when the client cannot reach the tailnet for unrelated reasons.

-The mode applies to crabbox ssh, crabbox run, crabbox vnc, and crabbox webvnc. crabbox status --network auto also resolves through this path so the printed address matches what later commands will use.
+The mode applies to every lease-acting command that connects over SSH or bridges a lease, including crabbox ssh, crabbox run, crabbox status, crabbox inspect, crabbox vnc, crabbox webvnc, crabbox code, crabbox screenshot, the crabbox desktop subcommands, and crabbox egress.
+Because crabbox status resolves through the same path, the address it prints matches what later commands will use.

-For a lease with tailnet metadata, auto mode:
+For a lease that carries tailnet metadata, auto:

 1. reads tailscale_fqdn, tailscale_ipv4, and tailscale_hostname from the

-3. probes the first non-empty option over SSH with a 5-second TCP transport
+3. probes that target over SSH with a 5-second TCP transport probe;

-5. uses that target if the probe succeeds;
+4. uses the tailnet target if the probe succeeds;

-6. falls back to the public IP and prints network=public with the reason
+5. otherwise falls back to the public address and prints

 For a lease with no tailnet metadata, auto is just public mode.

-Static SSH targets behave the same way when the static host name is a MagicDNS or 100.x address.
-If the operator points static.host at a MagicDNS name, --network tailscale works without any other configuration - the address is already on the tailnet.
+Static SSH targets behave the same way when the static host name is a MagicDNS name or a 100.x address: auto defers to whatever static.host resolves to.

-Brokered AWS Linux, AWS Windows, AWS Mac, Azure Linux, Azure native Windows, Google Cloud, Hetzner Linux, Proxmox, Daytona, and Islo leases all expose at least one dialable address.
-Crabbox stores the public address on the server record and uses it whenever the network mode resolves to public.
+Brokered AWS Linux/Windows/Mac, Azure Linux and native Windows, Google Cloud, Hetzner Linux, Proxmox, and the various managed-sandbox providers all expose at least one dialable address.
+Crabbox stores the public address on the server record and uses it whenever the resolved mode is public.

-If your client IP changes during a long warmup, the existing security group rule may not include the new IP.
-Re-running crabbox status adds the current IP back and updates the rule.
+If your client IP changes during a long warmup, the existing firewall rule may not include the new IP.
+Re-running crabbox status refreshes provider SSH access for the active lease when source CIDRs are in play, restoring reachability.

-When a managed Linux lease is created with --tailscale, cloud-init:
+When a managed Linux lease is created with --tailscale, the runner bootstrap:

 • joins the tailnet with the configured tags (default tag:crabbox);

-• extends crabbox-ready with a bounded check that a 100.x address has
+• extends the crabbox-ready contract with a bounded check that a 100.x

-• discards the auth key after tailscale up so it never persists.
+• discards the auth key after tailscale up so it never persists on the

 The metadata Crabbox stores on the lease record: